 I am so excited and can’t wait to have my shower connected to rainwater!!!!

-As I had mentioned before, when researching my condition and why I was being so sick so often I was not able to find any information online on this.
-So, if you happen to have made any similar experiences, would love to hear from you.
+As I had mentioned before, when researching my condition and why I was feeling so sick so often I was not able to find any information online on this.
+So, if you happen to have any similar experiences, I would love to hear from you.